 Single District Grants

-Single District Small BID Support Grants provide funds to place-based nonprofit organizations that are currently addressing commercial corridor recovery, management, and growth within the boundaries of an existing Business Improvement District (BID) or Special Assessment District (SAD) in NYC with an annual assessment less than or equal to $600,000.
+Single District Small BID Support Grants provide funds to place-based nonprofit organizations that are currently addressing commercial corridor recovery, management, and growth within the boundaries of an existing Business Improvement District (BID) in NYC with an annual assessment less than or equal to $600,000 OR with an annual assessment less than or equal to $1 million and located in a low- to moderate-income neighborhood.

-Read the Single District Small BID Support grant program guidelines for more information.
+Read the FY24 Single District Small BID Support grant program guidelines for more information.

 Applicants must be: